Clifford-Deformed Compass Codes: Introduction

 The XZZX surface code is equivalent to the surface code \cite{kitaev2003fault,dennis2002topological,fowler2012towards} up to the application of a Hadamard transformation on every other qubit.
 This simple modification to the surface code stabilizers introduces a symmetry that can provide extra information about the location of errors to the decoder (Figure \ref{fig:XZZX_l2}).
 This characteristic of the XZZX surface code leads it to have a threshold of 50\% under a noise model with infinite bias towards any Pauli error.

 The XZZX surface code is an example of a Clifford deformation of the surface code \cite{dua2022clifford,tiurev2023correcting}.
 The Clifford deformation of a stabilizer code refers to the modification of the stabilizers through the application of a set of single-qubit Clifford operators.
-There have been extensive studies on the application of this procedure to surface codes \cite{tuckett2018ultrahigh, bonilla2021xzzx, tiurev2023correcting, dua2022clifford} and similar procedures have been developed for color codes \cite{san2023cellular, tiurev2023domain}.
+There have been extensive studies on the application of this procedure to surface codes \cite{tuckett2018ultrahigh, bonilla2021xzzx, tiurev2023correcting, dua2022clifford} and similar procedures have been developed for color codes \cite{san2023cellular, tiurev2024domain} and Floquet codes \cite{setiawan2025tailoring}.
 Clifford deformed codes have been implemented in experiments.
 A Pauli deformed Shor code was shown to improve quantum memories in a logical qubit in trapped ions \cite{debroy2021optimizing}.
 The XZZX surface code has been implemented experimentally in a superconducting qubit platform \cite{google2023suppressing}.

 In this work, we explore sets of Clifford deformations that add structure to the stabilizers of the elongated compass codes leading to improved thresholds and logical error rates under biased noise models.
-To preserve the advantage of the elongated compass codes, we consider two sets of Clifford deformations we call the XZZX${\square}$ and the ZXXZ${\square}$ deformations (Figure \ref{fig:XZZXonSquares3-5}).
+To preserve the advantage of the elongated compass codes, we consider two sets of Clifford deformations we call the XZZX${\square}$ and the ZXXZ${\square}$ deformations (Figure \ref{fig:Deformations_l6}).
 These deformations are chosen to preserve the weight-2 $X$ stabilizers of the elongated compass codes while introducing a symmetry that restricts the spread of defects.
+We present thresholds of these codes under code capacity and phenomenological noise models.